Polk County, Iowa

 Polk County is located in the U.S. state of Iowa.
-As of the 2020 census, the population was 492,401.
-It is Iowa's most populous county, and home to over 15% of the state's residents.
+As of the 2020 census, the population was 492,401. making it the most populous county in Iowa, and was estimated to be 505,255 in 2023.
 The county seat is Des Moines, which is also the capital city of Iowa.
 Polk County is included in the Des Moines–West Des Moines, IA Metropolitan Statistical Area.

 History

 On January 13, 1846, the legislative body of the Iowa Territory authorized the creation of twelve counties in the Territory, with general descriptions of their boundaries.
 On January 17 they further enacted a resolution setting the effective date of the county government for Jasper and Polk Counties as March 1, 1846.
 Polk County's name referred to United States President James K. Polk, who served from 1845 to 1849.

 The first courthouse, a two-story structure, was built in Des Moines in 1846.
 Rapid settlement and commercial growth in the county soon rendered this building insufficient, so construction of a larger building was initiated in 1858.
 Due to construction delays and the onset of the Civil War, the structure was not completed until 1866.
 The present courthouse was erected in 1906, and in 1962 it was extensively renovated and enlarged.